-Have you ever bought a product based on a powerful testimonial, only to find that what you bought did not in any way measure up to the hype?
-Or grab a credit card offer that advertises a low-interest rate only to find that the rate soars to ridiculous heights within a short time?
-Or get something for free that really wasn’t free — like an awesome deal on lodging that turns into a high-pressure sales pitch for a time share?
+Have you ever bought a product based on a powerful testimonial, only to find that it did not in any way measure up to the hype?
+Or grab a low-interest credit card offer only to find the rate quickly soars to ridiculous heights?
+Or get something for free that really wasn’t free — like an awesome deal on lodging that turns into a high-pressure sales pitch for a timeshare?

 These experiences can be costly and, frankly, kind of humiliating.
 You find yourself wondering why you didn’t see it coming.

-Rule No. 1: Testimonials are testament only to gullibility
+1. Testimonials are a testament only to gullibility.

 Don’t believe your eyes.
-Anyone willing to rip you off is willing to create fake checks, letters or anything else.
+Anyone willing to rip you off is willing to create fake checks, letters or anything else to support their sales pitch.
 They’re able to easily do so by using programs like Photoshop.
 And even if the earnings you see are real, that has no bearing whatsoever on what you’ll earn doing the same thing.

-Rule No. 4: It’s not fine to ignore the fine print
+4. It’s not fine to ignore the fine print.

 Virtually every deal that goes awry is the result of people listening to the sales pitch without reading the fine print.
-If you weren’t aware that your mortgage payment would go up after three years, or you didn’t realize your credit card interest could suddenly jump from 9 percent to 29 percent, or you didn’t know that mutual fund was risky — then you didn’t read the fine print.
+If you were unaware that your mortgage payment would go up after three years, your credit card interest could jump from 9 percent to 29 percent, or that mutual fund was risky — you didn’t read the fine print.

 If the “train is leaving the station,” wait for the next one.
 The easiest way to steal someone’s money — other than perhaps with a gun — is to force them into a quick decision.

-Recently I got an email from a reader asking if she should pay some website $400 to get a government grant for her small business.
-Here’s what I did: I went to a search engine and put in the words “government grants for small business.”
-In 0.31 seconds I was directed to a U.S. government website with these exact words: “The federal government does not provide grants for starting and expanding a business.”
+I once got an email from a reader asking if she should pay some website to get a government grant for her small business.
+I went to a search engine and put in the words “government grants for small business.”
+In 0.31 of a second I was directed to a U.S. government website with these exact words: “The federal government does not provide grants for starting and expanding a business.”
 Thus, the site was a rip-off: Problem solved in less time that it probably took for the reader to send me the question.

 The internet is a powerful tool — use it.

-Rule No. 7: Before listening to strangers, listen to strangers
+7. Before listening to strangers, listen to strangers.

-This is related to the rule above, but instead of just searching for the pitch you’re getting, add the words “review” and “rip-off.”
-There are sites that specialize in consumer reviews, from Scam.com to the Ripoff Report to the BBB.
-With all this information available, it’s amazing people still blindly enter into transactions where they could easily have known better.
+Don’t just search for the pitch you’re getting.
+Add words like “review” or “rip-off” to your search.
+There are sites that specialize in consumer reviews, from Scam.com to Ripoff Report to the Better Business Bureau.
+With all this information available, it’s amazing that people still blindly enter into transactions when they could easily have known better.

-As noted above in the rule regarding testimonials, however, recognize that anyone can say anything about anything for any reason.
+However, recognize that anyone can say anything about anything for any reason.
 Reviews, both good and bad, can be made up, and frequently are.
-But they’re better than nothing, so therefore worth the 0.31 seconds to uncover.
+But they’re better than nothing, so it’s therefore worth the 0.31 of a second to uncover.

-Rule No. 9: Getting something free?
-You might be the product, not the customer
+9. Getting something free?
+You might be the product, not the customer.

-Rule No. 10: If it sounds too good to be true …
+10. If it sounds too good to be true, it probably is.

-Bottom line?
 Avoiding being scammed is simple, but it’s not easy.
-It’s simple, because simple logic (see Rule No. 10) reveals most scams.
+It’s simple because simple logic reveals most scams — see rule No. 10.
 But it’s not easy, because humans are programmed to trust people and to hope for the best.
-Deprogramming takes time: But now’s as good a time as any to start the process.
+Deprogramming takes time, but now’s as good a time as any to start the process.

 What are your tips for avoiding scams?
 Share with us in comments below or on our Facebook page.